-Natural disaster increases stress for landholder and increase emotion strain, further adding to the physical damage these events can cause.
+Natural disasters can increase stress and emotional strain for landholders further adding to the physical damage these events can cause.

-As agriculture continues to intensify, become more reliant on mechanisation and supply chains more integrated, the impact of natural disasters is likely to increase.
+As agriculture continues to intensify, becomes more reliant on mechanisation and supply chains more integrated, the impact of natural disasters is likely to increase.

-QFF has been involved in the management of a number of severe natural disasters including Cyclones Larry (2006) and Yasi (2011), the 2011 Queensland floods, flooding associated with Cyclone Oswald (2013), Cyclone Marcia (2015) and long term drought.
-Our role in these events has been to manage the industry recovery programme, ensuring landholder can access the information, advice and support needed to recover.
+QFF has managed the relief and recovery of several severe natural disasters including Cyclones Larry (2006) and Yasi (2011), the 2011 Queensland floods, flooding associated with Cyclone Oswald (2013), Cyclone Marcia (2015), Cyclone Debbie (2017), the North and Far North Queensland Monsoon flooding event, and the long term drought.
+Our role in these events has been to manage the industry recovery program, ensuring landholders can access the information, advice and support they need to recover.
 Learn more about QFF’s projects in natural disaster resilience and recovery HERE.

 Natural Disaster Resilience

-Planning and preparing for natural disaster is equally important work that complement the recovery work QFF undertake.
-Natural disaster resilience planning project are key to the agricultural sectors response to natural disaster.
-QFF has taking a leading national role to the delivery of natural disaster resilience with state and national project aiming to reduce the impact of natural disasters on the agricultural sector through improved preparedness.
-The work conducted in this area was also predicted to have flow-on effects for supply chain partners and consumers.
+Planning and preparing for a natural disaster is equally important work that complements the recovery work QFF undertakes.
+Natural disaster resilience planning projects are critical to the agricultural sector’s response to natural disasters.
+QFF has taken a leading national role in the delivery of natural disaster resilience with state and national projects aiming to reduce the impact of natural disasters on the agricultural sector through improved preparedness.
+The work conducted in this area is also predicted to have flow-on effects for supply chain partners and consumers.

 Natural Disaster Farmer Support